kragen/derctuo/transaction-per-call.md

 difference: unlike dynamic type checking, it’s not just turning a subtle failure into an easier-to-understand failure; it actually *removes the bug*, thus dramatically simplifying the correct code by factoring the hairy concurrency questions out of the application.
+So, while dynamic typing typically makes code harder to statically prove correct, this kind of dynamic concurrency checking should make code *easier* to statically prove correct.

 Optimistic vs. pessimistic concurrency defined
 ----------------------------------------------